Lists of electoral districts by country and territory: States

+Ghana

 Greece

 The Greek Parliament (Voulí ton Ellínon) has 300 members, elected for a four-year term by a system of 'reinforced' proportional representation in 56 constituencies, 48 of which are multi-seat and 8 single-seat.
 Seats are determined by constituency voting, and voters may select the candidate or candidates of their choice by marking their name on the party ballot.
 However, the party receiving the largest number of votes receives a 50-seat premium, which is filled by candidates of that party not declared elected on the lower rungs (the constituencies).

 Hong Kong

-The unicameral Legislative Council has 70 members, 35 returned from five geographical constituencies based on the Hare quota and largest remainder method, and the remaining 35 returned through 28 functional constituencies accounting for 30 seats and 1 district council representatives voted on by all registered voters that are not affiliated with any functional constituency, thus ensuring each voter has the same number of votes (2) - although the uneven electoral base remains controversial.
+The unicameral Legislative Council has 90 members following the 2021 electoral reforms, 20 returned from ten geographical constituencies elected by single non-transferable vote, 30 returned through functional constituencies and 40 through the Election Committee constituency elected by 1,500 members in the Election Committee.

 Iceland

 In Iceland, there are 6 constituencies, which are Norðvesturkjördæmi "Northwest", Norðausturkjördæmi "Northeast", Suðvesturkjördæmi "Southwest", Suðurkjördæmi "South", Reykjavíkurkjördæmi norður "North Reykjavik", and Reykjavíkurkjördæmi suður "South Reykjavik".
 The Icelandic word for constituency is kjördæmi.